 How much does an emergency vet visit cost?

-Pet owners can expect to pay $800 to $1,500 on average for an emergency vet visit, according to CareCredit, a short-term financing service for medical expenses.
+The average cost of an emergency vet visit is $800 to $1,500, according to CareCredit, a short-term financing service for medical expenses.
 Initial costs may go towards stabilizing the pet and diagnosing the problem, often using expensive imaging equipment like X-rays and ultrasounds.

 After diagnostics, the clinic will draft an estimate of the total cost, half of which is usually due upfront, with the remaining balance settled after your pet is ready to come home.